 This answer will vary depending on the size of your business and the products/services you offer.
-However, it’s important for every business seeking new customers to first understand the different types of leads.
+However, it’s important for every business seeking new customers first to understand the different types of leads.
 Divide your potential leads into three basic categories: cold, warm, and hot leads.
 From there, you can design your strategies for success with each type.
-For example, you can use lead magnets and SEO strategies to generate and nurture warm leads, attend conferences to get hot leads, and use lead generation tools to obtain cold leads.
+For example, you can use lead magnets and SEO strategies to generate and nurture warm leads, attend conferences to get hot leads, and use lead-generation tools to obtain cold leads.

 What are the types of leads you can generate?

 Leads can be divided into hot, warm, and cold.
 Hot leads are prospects who are ready to make a purchase.
-Warm leads are prospects who already know about your company but aren’t ready to make a purchase yet.
+Warm leads are prospects who already know about your company but aren’t ready to purchase yet.
 Cold leads are prospects who do not know about your company or its solutions.